2024 Surveillance Data for West Nile virus in Manitoba

 2

 Based on region of residence.
-Note that region of residence may not correspond to region of likely exposure.
+Note that region of residence may not correspond to region of likely exposure, including out of province travel..

 Note: Subject to change as further information becomes available.